srid/haskell.page/README.md

 ## Design points

-- Data is cached in `cborg.cache`.
-Delete this file to re-fetch.
+- Data is cached in `*.cbor`.
+Delete these files to re-fetch.

 ## Style thoughts